Super Micro shares jump as AI-bet gears up for S&P 500 entry

-March 4 (Reuters) - Shares of Super Micro Computer jumped 12% in premarket trading on Monday after the artificial-intelligence server maker was set to join the S&P 500 index, highlighting the growing dominance of AI stocks in Wall Street's benchmark index.
+March 4 (Reuters) - Shares of Super Micro Computer jumped 14% on Monday after the artificial-intelligence server maker was set to join the S&P 500 index, highlighting the growing dominance of AI stocks in Wall Street's benchmark index.

 The San Jose, California-based firm is among the biggest beneficiaries of the AI frenzy on Wall Street.